 TLDR: I made a browser plugin for the English language study tool vocabulary.com.
 It supports quick word adding from any site and translation when studying.

 Huh, why are you learning vocabulary?
 Yes!
-Be it in a paper or a book, I regularly encounter words or expressions I do not yet know, mostly academic texts.
+Be it in a paper or a book, I regularly encounter words or expressions I do not yet know, mostly in academic texts.

 Once I finally looked it up, that didn't seem too right: